lgatto/lgatto.github.io/_drafts/2022-01-22-running-shoes.md

 ---
-title: "These shoes are made for running ..."
+title: "These shoes are made for running"
 tags: ["Running"]
-comments: true
+comments: false
 ---

 I'm approaching my 7 years running anniversary.
-My first recorded run was on the 10 February 2019, a decent 5 km run, starting from the wonderful [Centre for Mathematical Sciences](https://www.maths.cam.ac.uk/) and running along the West Cambriidge site.
-Since then, I have run on average 2000 km per year, tallying close to 12000 km.
+My first recorded run was on the 10 February 2019, a decent 5 km run, starting from the wonderful [Centre for Mathematical Sciences](https://www.maths.cam.ac.uk/) and running along the West Cambridge site.
+Since then, I have run on average 2000 km per year, tallying 12000 kms.
 This post is a tribute to the running shoes I have been wearing since.

 ## First pair: Asics Cumulus (March 2016 - ?)